flynn-chen/air-canvas/README.md

 ### Installing

-Download this repository on the upper right corner
+Download this repository by clicking the green button on the upper right corner

 or